dovydas55/flappy-bird/README.md

 ---

 If you want to change css:

 Ruby is preinstalled on mac so in terminal you install sass with "gem install sass"

-Then open terminal in project app folder and run "sass --watch main.scss"
+Then open terminal in project app/styles folder and run "sass --watch main.scss"

 All .scss files are included in main.scss so changes to any file will automatically be compiled to main.css